Icradle-Innovations-Ltd/Fundamentals-of-C-programming/ReadMe.md

 The installer downloads the appropriate 7-Zip MinGW file and extracts the content to **C:\wingw-w64** or **C:\Program Files (x86)\mingw-w64**.
 The **<mingw-w64>\mingw64\bin** is then registered with **PATH** environment.

-# Fundamentals-of-C-programming
- Learning C from Lecture One programs

-## Getting Started with C Programming in VSCode

-This repository contains programs for learning the fundamentals of C programming.

-### Prerequisites

-1. Install Visual Studio Code (VSCode)
-2. Install MinGW (Minimalist GNU for Windows)
-3. Set up the PATH environment variable for MinGW

 ### Compiling and Running C Programs